vedala/kalyanv_blog/_posts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 Python3 is not available on Amazon Linux, so we need to install it.
-The following commands will install python3 and other dependencies needed for creating a virtual environment and installing `pyscopg2` within the virtual environment:
+The following commands will install python3 and other dependencies needed for creating a virtual environment and installing `pyscopg2` within the virtual environment.
+We are also installing the C compiler here, which we need in a later step:

 ```
 $ sudo yum install python3